yuxinc17/Gittins-Index/README.md

 # Gittins-Index
-Code for the MPhil Project
+Example code for the MPhil Project